mactul/powermake/README.md

 ## For which project is PowerMake suitable ?

-PowerMake was specifically designed for all the complex projects that have very complicated compilation steps, with a lot of pre-built tasks and which need to be compiled on multiple operating systems with different options.
+PowerMake was specifically designed for complex projects that have very complicated compilation steps, with a lot of pre-built tasks and which need to be compiled on multiple operating systems with different options.

 ## Advantages of PowerMake